MiscellaneousStuff/PhoneLM/README.md

 - [x] Use [encodec](https://github.com/facebookresearch/encodec) to
   encode and decode audio.
 - [x] Custom LJSpeech dataloader to include phonemes and encodec audio codes
-- [ ] Combine token space of text and audio codec codes

 ### LJSpeech

-- [ ] Overfit model on one sample from LJ Speech
+- [x] Overfit model on one sample from LJSpeech
+  - [x] Combine token space of text and audio codec codes
+  - `LJ016-0073-synth.wav` The initial "Mr. Cope" can just about be made out

 <!--
 ## Datasets